sven-hash/docs/versioned_docs/version-stable/nym-simple-websocket-tutorial.md

     This may look like a big chunk of code, but dont worry, the majority of it relates to adjusting HTML elements of our `index.html`.
 The next thing we then want to do is define some key variables that we will want to utilize in our application.

-3. Above our main function , paste or type the following code:
+3. Above our `main()` declaration function , paste or type the following code:

     ```
     /*